My pet has not been to your facility before, how do I get them enrolled to start using your services?

 What do you do if my dog becomes injured at your facility?

 If your dog gets a minor scratch, scrape or puncture we will clean the area and dress the wound.
 You will be notified of the minor injury upon pick up.
 However, if the injury is slightly more severe we will clean the area, dress the wound and call you or your emergency contact to discuss the wound and decide if a visit to the vet is required.
 In the case of a severe injury your dog will be taken to the vet immediately and you will be notified as soon as possible.
-We prefer to take pets to their own vet when possible but will take them to a different vet or emergency vet depending on the location of their vet, the situation, the day and the time of the incident.
+We prefer to take pets to their own vet when possible but will take them to a different vet or emergency vet depending on the location of their vet, the situation, the day and the time of the incident. *We do charge a mileage fee for transporting pets to the vet.
+This goes straight to the staff member transporting and caring for your pet.

 My dog came home injured, why do they have scratches, raw paw pads, are limping, etc.?
 And what does Fur Night and Day do about these injuries?